sja-thedude/Forex-Metrics-Webapp/README.md

 ## Acknowledgments

-- This project is part module 3 Capstone in the Microverse study program.
+- This project is part Block 5 Module 3 Capstone in the Microverse study program.
 - Thanks to the Microverse team for the great curriculum.
 - Thanks to Code Reviewers for the insightful feedback.
 - A great thanks to My coding partners, morning session team, and standup team Partners for their contributions.